 Frequently Asked Questions

-ADJD route: Muslim foreign residents who meet certain criteria relating to nationality, country of marriage, or form of marriage may be eligible to register a will with the ADJD under a regime that permits distribution of the entire estate without the one-third limitation.
-Our assessment identifies which route applies to your circumstances.
+The ADJD route is available to Muslim foreign residents who meet specific criteria relating to nationality, country of marriage, or form of marriage.
+It permits distribution of the entire estate without the one-third limitation.

 For inter-faith couples more broadly, there may be religious or other laws that could limit inheritance in the absence of clear testamentary instructions.
 Similarly, where spouses hold different nationalities or one spouse holds multiple nationalities, a will with clearly expressed wishes and a defined applicable law helps prevent disputes in which heirs seek to apply whichever legal framework gives them the greatest advantage.
-Our assessment takes these factors into account.
+These factors are addressed in your initial scoping discussion with our team.